| |

 after PLUTO, I thought I would go into a support and maintenance mode.
 No new

 design.
-Stuff happened, more enjoyment to share.
-The recording and rendering
+Stuff happened, more work to be done on radiation patterns.
+Also the recording and rendering

 |